Bridge Loans in Hawaii: How to Unlock Home Equity to Buy Before You Sell

 Consider a bridge loan under these circumstances:

-- Equity needs: You need the equity from your current home for the down payment on a new one.
+• Equity access: You need the equity from your current home for the down payment on a new one.

-- Affordability issue: Affording a double move and interim housing is challenging, or syncing the sale and purchase timelines is crucial.
+• Moving costs: You don’t want to spend a lot of money on a double move and interim housing, so syncing the sale and purchase timelines is crucial.

-- Time sensitivity: Your ideal home appears on the market, and immediate action is necessary to avoid competitive delays.
+• Time sensitivity: Your ideal home hits the market, and immediate action is necessary to avoid competitive delays.

 What’s required to get a bridge loan in Hawaii?